 - 1. Extradition- Travel expenses for extraditions are governed by the Extradition Cost Reimbursement guidelines pursuant to Code of Virginia § 19.2-112 and the Chart of Allowances. - 2.
-Vendors and Contractors- Vendors and contractors will not be reimbursed for travel expenses unless included as part of the contract. - 3.
+Vendors and Contractors-Vendors and contractors will not be reimbursed for travel expenses unless included as part of the contract.
+Approved travel expenses should be submitted with the corresponding invoices or billing statement in which the expenses occurred. - 3.
 Chart of Allowances- Travel expenses for official business such as witnesses of the Commonwealth, out-of-state witnesses, jurors, extraditions, and compensation of experts are subject to the Chart of Allowances. - Reasonable travel expenses incurred by court-appointed counsel, including guardians ad litem, must be approved by a judge and are subject to the guidelines in this policy. - 4.
 Involuntary Mental Commitment (IMC) hearings- Travel expenses for commitment hearings for involuntary admissions are reimbursed pursuant to Code of Virginia § 37.2-804. - 5.
 Any other exceptions to this policy must be approved by the Chief Justice, Executive Secretary, or Fiscal Director.